-Highlight photos and videos from Act I 2022
+Highlight photos and videos from Act I 2022 and Act II 2023

 In a live music and dance performance entitled Movement Kipseli, all ages and backgrounds came together to celebrate different cultures coming together – and fitting together – in the city, deliberately out of step with the restrictive rhythms of national citizenship.Learn more